isabella232/scope-services/walk-through.rst

     tag: 0
     payload: []

-Now the ``window-manager`` service will call ``onWindowFilterChange(windowFilterObject)`` on each service.
+Next, the ``window-manager`` service will call ``onWindowFilterChange(windowFilterObject)`` on each service.

 Getting the runtimes and retrieving the DOM
 ===========================================

 The ``ecmascript-debugger`` will call ``requestListRuntimes(0, [[], 1])`` in the ``onWindowFilterChange`` callback.
-This will retrieve any runtime in the debug context and also create one for documents which don't have one by default, e.g. documents without scripts.
+This will retrieve any runtime in the debug context and also create one for documents which do not have one by default, e.g., documents without scripts.

 It then extracts the top runtime of the returned list in ``handleListRuntimes(status, message)``.
-Before being able to retrieve the DOM the service has to ensure that the runtime has finished loading to be sure that there is a DOM.
+Before being able to retrieve the DOM, the service has to ensure that the runtime has finished loading to identify that there is a DOM.
 This is done with the ``Eval`` command like:

 .. code-block:: javascript